 - the teeth look that look longer than other teeth

 - the loosen teeth or move slightly when eat or touched

 - Deep cleaning.
 This is cleaning beyond the annual or routine cleaning.
-This is procedure that called with “scaling and root planning”.
+This is a procedure called “scaling and root planning”.

 - Oral antibiotics.
-These oral antibiotics may be uses for against infection.
+These oral antibiotics may be used against infection.

 Natural remedies for receding gums

-For those who does not love to visit dentist, fortunately there are home remedies that they able too corporate for fight receding gums.
+For those who do not love to visit dentist, fortunately, there are home remedies that they are able too corporate for fight receding gums.

 - Green tea.
-Journal of Periodontology research show that drink green tea a cup of day is benefit to decrease the deep of periodontal pocket depth.
+Journal of Periodontology research shows that drink green tea a cup of the day is a benefit to decreasing the deep of periodontal pocket depth.
 This also improved to reattach the gums to teeth and reduced the risk of bleeding teeth.

 - Oil pulling.
-This oil pulling is natural remedies that involve swishing sesame oil or coconut oil into mouth for 10-20 minutes a day.
-The research also found that this oil pulling also removes toxins and helping preventing the oral diseases and cavities.
+This oil pulling is natural remedies that involve swishing sesame oil or coconut oil into the mouth for 10-20 minutes a day.
+The research also found that this oil pulling also removes toxins and helping to prevent oral diseases and cavities.

 - Flap surgery.
 This is bone and tissue graft procedure for support and stimulates bone and gum regeneration.